-• Informal Resolution Procedure
+Informal Resolution Procedure

 For qualifying cases, both the Complainant and Respondent may request resolution of an allegation via the informal resolution process.
-This request can be made at any time before, during, or after the start of the investigation and must be made, in writing, to the Title IX Coordinator.
+This request can be made at any time before, or during the investigation and must be made, in writing, to the Title IX Coordinator.
 In the case of a reluctant Complainant, the Title IX Coordinator, or the Title IX Coordinator's designee, may initiate the informal resolution process if both parties agree.
-At any point during the informal resolution process, the Complainant, Respondent or Title IX Coordinator (or the Title IX Coordinator's designee) may elect to file a formal complaint and switch to the formal investigation process detailed in Chapter 11 and Appendix D.
+At any point during the informal resolution process, the Complainant, Respondent or Title IX Coordinator (or the Title IX Coordinator's designee) may elect to switch to the formal investigation process detailed in Appendix C, Chapter 11 and Appendix D.

-The informal resolution process may recommend the following types of outcomes, where appropriate: facilitating an agreement between the parties, separating the parties, referring the parties to counseling programs, conducting targeted educational and training programs, and mediation.
+The informal resolution process may result in the following types of outcomes being required where appropriate: facilitating an agreement between the parties, separating the parties, referring the parties to counseling programs, conducting targeted educational and training programs, and mediation.

 If the parties involved in the informal resolution process fail to reach a mutually agreeable outcome for the alleged conduct, the allegation will be resolved via the formal investigation process.
 Agreements reached via the informal resolution process shall be final and cannot be appealed absent the discovery of new and material information or other similar circumstances, in which case a new investigation may be initiated.
-The University anticipates that cases eligible for resolution via the informal resolution process will be completed within 30 days of a party's election to use the informal resolution process.
+If the Respondent fails to complete the required outcomes, a complaint will be submitted to the Office of the Dean of Students as provided in Appendix C, Chapter 11, Student Discipline and Conduct.
+The University anticipates that cases eligible for resolution via the informal resolution process will be completed within 30 days of both party's election to use the informal resolution process.

-• Informal Resolution Documentation
+Informal Resolution Documentation